fspv/homepage/content/posts/chef-de-vibe-remote-claude-code-ui/index.md

     "vibe-coding",
     "UI",
   ]
+summary: "Building a mobile coding interface for Claude Code in two weeks without writing code.
+How AI-assisted development helped capture those brilliant coding ideas that strike at the worst times."
 ---

-# How I Built a Mobile Coding Interface in Two Weeks Without Writing a Single Line of Code
+How I Built a Mobile Coding Interface in Two Weeks Without Writing a Single Line of Code

 ## The Eureka Moment